"A Christmas Story" house hits the market — but price is confidential

 The seller isn't disclosing the asking price, according to the real estate company handling the sale.
 Only "qualified buyers" who have signed confidentiality agreements will be given the pricing details, representatives told CBS News.

-The Cleveland, Ohio home was featured in the 1983 holiday classic film about Ralphie Parker, a child who yearns for a Red Ryder BB gun under his Christmas tree, although his parents, teachers and other adults warning "You'll shoot your eye out."
+The Cleveland, Ohio home was featured in the 1983 holiday classic film about Ralphie Parker, a child who yearns for a Red Ryder BB gun under his Christmas tree, although his parents, teachers and other adults warn that "you'll shoot your eye out."

 The house was bought on eBay in 2004 and underwent a "massive renovation to restore it to its original movie splendor," according to the listing.